 How tactically does your municipality vote?
 Or is tactical voting even possible?

-Many people voting in Finland or following current affairs in Finland might think that tactical voting became common among the mainstream around the time of the 2023 parliamentary elections and that it is a fairly simple voting method.
-However, these claims do not stand up to scrutiny, at least not from the following four perspectives.
+Many in Finland, or those who closely follow Finnish politics, may think that tactical voting became mainstream in the 2023 parliamentary elections and that it’s a relatively simple method.
+Yet these assumptions do not hold up under scrutiny, especially when examined from the following four perspectives.

-Third, tactical voting takes many different forms, so lumping all these cases under one general concept is too generic and imprecise for a useful analysis.
-This raises the question of what does not count as tactical voting.
-Can a voter vote for a candidate entirely without any, even subconscious, tactical voting?
-Drawing a line between 'normal' and tactical voting is therefore not straightforward either.
+Thirdly, tactical voting exists in many different forms, making it overly simplistic to group all instances under a single concept.
+This raises the question of what isn’t considered tactical voting.
+Can a voter cast a vote completely free of any kind of, even subconscious, strategizing?
+Drawing a line between "normal" voting and tactical voting is also not straightforward.

-Finally, achieving the desired result through calculated voting behaviour requires an in-depth study of elections, which not everyone has the time or expertise to do.
-However, even this does not guarantee the desired outcome.
+Finally, achieving the desired result through calculated voting behavior requires a deep dive into the election landscape, something not everyone has the time or expertise to do.
+Even then, there’s no guarantee of achieving the desired outcome.

-However, this critical reflection does not mean that tactical voting is only a phenomenon that challenges or questions democratic principles.
-On the contrary, it can also expand the notion of the weight of a single vote, showing that every vote counts.
-After all, tactical voting is also a form of voting that allows voters the freedom to influence the way they want.
-Seen from this perspective, it can in fact embody the principles of a functioning democracy.
-It is not, however, a very simple or new phenomenon.
+This critical reflection does not mean that tactical voting is merely a phenomenon that challenges the principles of democracy.
+On the contrary, it can expand the understanding of the value of a single vote, emphasizing that every vote matters.
+After all, tactical voting is one way of using one’s vote, allowing citizens to influence outcomes as they see fit.
+Viewed in this way, tactical voting can actually reflect the principles of a functioning democracy.
+Clearly, it’s neither a simple nor a new phenomenon.

 It would be great if it were the candidate of your own municipality, regardless of party, who could decide on important issues - or just be a member of this or that party!